How (and Why) to Use Ruby Enumerators

 There are multiple ways enumeration happens in Ruby.
 As you already saw, the built-in methods in arrays such as each allow for handy traversal of elements, but when you’re trying to make a custom class as enumerable, there are a few modules you can use.

-Ruby’s Enumerable Module
+What is Ruby’s Enumerable module?

 Ruby offers a module called Enumerable, which allows making classes enumerable.
 This class attains methods like include?, count, map, select, and uniq, among others.
 A lot of these methods which are associated with arrays or hashmaps are not implemented in the classes; rather, they are simply included (inherited).